Thank you! Your submission has been received!

 BARK

 This space is dedicated to Canine Partners for Life!
-A lifesaving organization that trains service dogs to perform physical tasks and give alerts for diabetes, POTS, cardiac conditions, narcolepsy, epilepsy, balance support via harness, wheelchair assistance, and more.
-Their impact cannot be understated, so if you're interested, check out their site to learn more!
+A lifesaving organization that trains service dogs to perform physical tasks and give alerts for diabetes, POTS, cardiac conditions, epilepsy, balance support via harness, wheelchair assistance, and more.

 KEN

 Ken is Subin's supervisor and CEO at the Cult of Lord Petra: Client Management Services.
 Subin was hired so Ken could create his own successor from the ground up (or kill him if things go awry).
-Which is more genuine – his apathetic bloodlust or goofy fatherly comfort – walks a thin line.
-Enjoys: Bossa nova and murder.
+Which is more genuine – his apathetic bloodlust or goofy fatherly comfort – is impossible to tell.
+Enjoys: Bossa nova and poisonings.

 Episode One Summary